 - 1/2 cup sugar

 - 1 tsp vanilla extract

 - a pinch of salt

-Place shredded coconut in a large tray.
-Roll sponge cake shapes in chocolate sauce and then roll in shredded coconut.
+Dip sponge cake mini shapes in chocolate sauce using your fingers quickly in and out, and then roll them in shredded coconut.
 Transfer them to a rack allowing them to chill until chocolate sets, at least 30 minutes.